Middle Eastern BBQ lamb ribs seasoned with very simple ingredients and grilled on hot coal.

 My husband uses the Thermapen cooking thermometer to check the doneness of the lamb ribs.
 For well done, the Thermapen inserted in the center of the meat will need to show 80-85c.
 If you’re looking for medium-well meat, then 70-79c would be perfect.
 And finally, 63-69c for rare.

-The superfast Thermapen kitchen thermometer is one of the most used kitchen gadgets that I can’t live without.
+The superfast Thermapen kitchen thermometer is one of the most used kitchen gadgets that I love.

 - It’s probably the world’s quickest thermometer, as it gives you an accurate reading in as little as 3 seconds!